Lee Si-young: Personal life

 In July 2017, she announced through her social media that she would be getting married in September and was 14 weeks pregnant.
 She gave birth to the couple's first child, a boy, on January 7, 2018.

+On March 17, 2025, her agency, Ace Factory, confirmed the news of the divorce, stating, "They have mutually agreed to part ways and are currently proceeding with the divorce process.
+As this is a personal matter, we ask for your understanding that we cannot respond to further inquiries."

+On July 8, 2025, Lee announced through her official social media account that she is expecting her second child.
+She also revealed the pregnancy was achieved through IVF.
+On November 5, 2025, Lee's agency announced that she recently gave birth to her second child, a daughter.

 Controversy

-On July 1, 2015, Lee and her then agency J,Wide-Company filed a cyber defamation lawsuit against a reporter who allegedly spread rumors online that Lee had appeared in a sex video which the agency was using to blackmail her, leading to a suicide attempt; Lee and J,Wide-Company denied those rumors and an arrest warrant for the reporter was later issued by the Seoul Central Prosecutors' Office.
+On July 1, 2015, Lee and her then agency J.Wide-Company filed a cyber defamation lawsuit against a reporter who allegedly spread rumors online that Lee had appeared in a sex video which the agency was using to blackmail her, leading to a suicide attempt; Lee and J,Wide-Company denied those rumors and an arrest warrant for the reporter was later issued by the Seoul Central Prosecutors' Office.